• Skip to primary navigation

 • Serve Immediately.

-• Optional - garnish with pico de Gallo, cilantro, avocado, and cotija cheese.
+• Serve with pico de Gallo, cilantro, avocado, and cotija cheese.
+It's optional but makes the extra delicious.

 Video